nguyenhungphu/StackOverflowing/README.md

 Simple Backend code first project.

-Design and Develop a QA app utilizing C#, M.V.C, CSHTML, Boostrap.
+Design and Develop a QA app utilizing C#, M.V.C, CSS, HTML, Boostrap.

 - User can create Question and make Comment
 - Only login User can Upvote or DownVote a Question or Comment